daniil-11-ger/biosample-cloud-tracker/README.md

 Install it on your Android device (enable "Unknown Sources").

 Alternatively, import the .aia file into MIT App Inventor to view the source blocks.

+## Roadmap / Future Improvements
+* **QR/Barcode Integration:** Use the phone's camera to scan tubes and instantly find sample data.
+* **Export to CSV/Excel:** Ability to send the current inventory list to email for documentation.
+* **Expiration Alerts:** Automated notifications for reagents with upcoming expiry dates.
+* **Offline Mode:** Local caching of data when Wi-Fi in the lab is unstable.